Andreyhuey/portfolio/README/problem-solving-techniques.md

 Examples: Merge sort : complexity of (O (n log n)), quicksort, binary search.

 ## Dynamic Programming (DP)

 Dynamic Programming is a technique used to solve problems by breaking them down into overlapping subproblems and solving each subproblem just once, storing the result for future use (memoization).

+## The Sliding Window Technique

+The Sliding Window technique is an optimization method used to efficiently solve problems involving contiguous subarrays or substrings.
+Instead of recomputing values for every possible subarray, the window slides across the input while maintaining necessary information dynamically.